QubesOS/qubes-doc/user/security-in-qubes/mfa.md

 ---

-## Multi-factor authentication within in particular qubes
+## Multi-factor authentication within particular qubes

 Most use cases for the hardware tokens can be achieved exactly as described by the manufacturer or other instructions found online.
 One usually just needs to